noxouille/blog/_posts/2020-10-25-mech-keebs-hobby.md

 It was a Filco Majestouch 2 Ninja with Cherry MX Brown tactile switch.
 And yes, I deliberately chose tactile switches, as I did my research about different Cherry MX switches and some articles mentioned that tactile switches "feels" best for programmers, the switch acoustics were not so loud in office environment, and Filco was a good brand in Japan, so I went with it.
 It also came with a side-printed keycaps, which is kinda cool.
 Overall, it was nice but expensive.
-Pairing it with a Kensington TrackBall improved my productivity.
+Pairing it with a Kensington Expert Mouse TrackBall improved my productivity.
 Given no budget issue from my side, everything was good.
 However, I still feel that something else was missing.
 I didn't know what it was.